Cubulating mapping tori of some polynomial growth free group automorphisms: Introduction

-\begin{probi} Which polynomial free-by-cyclic groups act metrically properly on CAT(0) cube complexes, and, slightly more strongly, which such groups act freely on proper CAT(0) cube complexes?
-For which polynomially-growing $\Phi$ can one produce a free action of $G$ on a finite-dimensional CAT(0) cube complex?
-Additionally, we wonder if there is a characterization of the polynomially-growing $\Phi$ for which $F\rtimes_\Phi\integers$ (virtually) acts freely and cocompactly on a CAT(0) cube complex. \end{probi}
+\begin{question} In Corollary \ref{cor:cyclic-splitting-turns}, suppose in addition that each of the actions $G_v\actson\widetilde X_v$ is cocompact and the edge groups are cubically convex-cocompact in the vertex groups.
+Is there a free, cocompact action of (a finite index subgroup of) $G$ on a CAT(0) cube complex $\widetilde X$ satisfying the conclusion of the statement? \end{question}

-For tubular groups, a criterion for finite-dimensional cubulation was given by Woodhouse~\cite{Woodhouse:tubular_1}, which is part of an ongoing project showing that tubular groups acting freely on locally finite CAT(0) cube complexes are virtually special.
-We wonder about the implications between the following statements for a polynomial free-by-$\integers$ group $G$: \begin{itemize} \item $G$ acts metrically properly on a CAT(0) cube complex; \item $G$ acts freely on a locally finite CAT(0) cube complex; \item $G$ acts freely on a uniformly locally finite CAT(0) cube complex; \item $G$ is virtually special. \end{itemize}
+One can imagine variants of Question \ref{question:general-cocompactness} where cocompactness is replaced by, for instance, finite-dimensionality and/or local finiteness of $\widetilde X_v$ and $\widetilde X$.
+This leads to:

-The class of tubular free-by-$\integers$ groups shows that among $G$ with $\Phi$ linearly-growing one can already find examples where no metrically proper action exists.
-Accordingly, an answer to Problem~\ref{probi:finiteness} must involve more subtle properties of $\Phi$ than the growth.
-We suspect it has to do with the nature of the splitting of $G$ as an iterated cyclic HNN extension $G_n=\langle G_{n-1},e_n\mid e_nte_n^{-1}=p_nt\rangle$.
-Intuitively, in the situation where the rate of polynomial growth is $n$, i.e. each $p_i\in G_{i-1}$ involves the stable letter in the splitting of $G_{i-1}$, we are in a ``hyperbolic-like'' situation where it is possible that there is an easier cubulation, possibly giving rise to a nicer cube complex and a metrically proper action.
+\begin{question} For which $\Phi\in\Out(F)$ does $G=F\rtimes_\Phi\integers$ act metrically properly on a CAT(0) cube complex?
+For which $\Phi$ is there a free action on a proper CAT(0) cube complex?
+For which polynomially growing $\Phi$ does $G$ act freely on a finite dimensional CAT(0) cube complex?
+When is the action cocompact?
+Is $G$ (virtually) cocompactly cubulated whenever $\Phi$ is fast? \end{question}